mindspore.ops.isclose

 Parameters

-• equal_nan (bool, optional) – If True, then two NaNs will be considered equal.
-Default: False .
+• equal_nan (bool, optional) – Whether two NaNs are considered equal.
+Default False .

 Returns